andrewlee-29/Applied_Deep_Learning_2023Summer/Project/Readme.md

 ## Results

 In part 1, all the models have high accuracy and low loss in the range of 5 - 8 epoch.
 After 10 episodes, the validation loss of the model is getting smaller and starts overfitting.
 There is no obvious difference between the CNN, dilated CNN, and HDC models.
+The CNN model averagely takes 12ms for each epoch.
+The dilated CNN take 20ms for each epoch.
+The HDC model take 16 ms for each epoch.

 ![CNN](./plots/CNN_acc.png)![dilated_CNN](./plots/dilated_CNN_acc.png)![HDC](./plots/HDC_acc.png)

 Fig 3 - epoches vs accuaacy in CNN model